 - the language you would like to study

-- if relevant, the Year 11-12 language units you have completed already (not relevant for applicants currently in Year 10)
+- if relevant, the Year 11-12 language units you have completed already or will complete in 2018 (not relevant for applicants currently in Year 10)

 Why learn languagesLearning languages provides cognitive, social and functional benefits.
 Mastering communication skills in another language delivers benefits that include: